 The treatment, also referred to as cataract surgery, usually takes no more than 15 minutes to perform and is carried out under local anaesthetic, making it virtually pain free.
 While the procedure itself is very quick, it can take some time for your eyes to adapt to the synthetic lens used to replace your natural lens in the days or weeks following surgery.
 During this recovery period, it is vital that you follow your clinical care team’s instructions and look after your eyes properly, as incorrect post-surgery care could lead to a variety of short and long term issues.

 When recovering from surgery, there are various things you can do to care for your eyes and ensure a successful healing process.
+There are also several things not to do after cataract surgery.
 In order to help you prepare for this, we have created an extensive guide in which we explore everything you need to know about the do’s and don'ts after cataract surgery.
 If you are interested in opting for treatment, have already scheduled your appointment, or are currently in the recovery process, then be sure to continue reading.

 DO: Avoid activities in the early post-op phase which are strenuous for your eyes

 As most people find that their vision improves quickly in the hours or days following surgery, they might feel tempted to return to work or strenuous exercise and housework too quickly.
 Avoiding activities that can be taxing on your eyes is a key factor in promoting the healing process, so it’s important that you take it easy in the first week following treatment.